Graduate Certificate in Careers Education and Development

 - vocational rehabilitation workers.

-Upon completion of this program, you may apply for membership of a professional association and gain recognition as a qualified career development practitioner.
+On completion of this program, you may apply for membership of a professional association and gain recognition as a qualified career development practitioner.

 - Career Education Association of Victoria (CEAV)